 This is where we start to get the optimistic Helena who believes that all will end well.
 And at this point we can’t fault her.
 She has known where her ending is — sex with Bertram — and has done everything in her power to attain it.
 Sure there were a lot of conveniences to help her, and she only accomplishes it through the bed trick (she convinces Diana to go to bed with Bertram but then trades places with her before sex) — but she achieves it.
 We cannot say the same for Bertram.

 Parolles is another character who has no sense of an ending.
 He is a captain, and as mentioned a coward who lies about being a brave soldier.
 Lafeu, throughout the play, tries to show Parolles who he truly is, but Parolles constantly dismisses him.
 Bertram defends Parolles against attacks from Lafeu and the other soldiers, until he is convinced to go along with the soldiers’ plan.
 They pretend to be enemies and capture and blindfold Parolles.
 It is a great anarchically comedic bit and worth seeking out a staged production of this play.
 The goal is to get Parolles to reveal all the Florentine plans under the mere threat of torture, which he does.
 He is also pressured to speak ill of his fellow soldiers, which he does.
 And by sheer accident, a letter is discovered, one he wrote to Diana warning her against Bertram.
 Having now betrayed everyone, he is “sentenced to death” and when the blindfold is removed he comes face to face with all he offended, including Bertram.
 Parolles is not the first character to be caught in a trap.
-Shylock form The Merchant of Venice and Malvolio from Twelfth Night are revealed for who they are at the ends of their plays.
-Shylock accepts his fate with resigned contentment, and Malvolio closes his scene with a bit more open-ended threat for revenge.
+Shylock in The Merchant of Venice and Malvolio in Twelfth Night are revealed for who they are at the ends of their plays.
+Shylock accepts his fate with resigned "contentment", and Malvolio closes his scene with a bit more open-ended threat for revenge.
 Parolles does not accept his defeat, or swear revenge.

 Yet am I thankful: if my heart were great,